ajy25/TabularMagic/README.md

 ### Example usage

-We can build an Analyzer object on a given dataset.
+We can build an Analyzer object on top of a given dataset.
 ```
 import pandas as pd
 import matplotlib.pyplot as plt